Xihiems/RAYMOND_YANN_ST2API_TP3/README.md

 - I would like to add a map on the application
 - That my api calls are smaller in size
 - Improve the UX
+- Add some information about air quality and implement it in a map too